-A minimum of one paved traffic lane, not less than 11 feet wide, shall be open for use by public traffic at all times.
+Provide a minimum of one paved traffic lane, not less than 11 feet wide, to be open for use by public traffic at all times.

 The full width of the traveled way shall be open for use by public traffic when construction operations are not actively in progress.